 - 2 cups whole milk 480ml

-- 1 tbsp sugar or 2, to taste
+- 1 tablespoon sugar or 2, to taste

 - 1 pinch saffron either powder, or if using threads, sit them in a little milk before adding